drunot/BetterAppWriter/README.md

 - Rename the file in `/<InstallPath>/Lib/nlp.dll` to `/<InstallPath>/Lib/real_nlp.dll`
 - Copy files from the install zip to the install path.
 After this everything should work as expected.
 - To check if everything is working check if the `Better AppWriter Version` is present in the menu to the right.
-- Change the position of the predictions window relative to the text cursor.

 ## How to use